skymethod/op3/README.md

 The Open Podcast Prefix Project (OP3) is a free and open-source podcast [prefix analytics service](https://soundsprofitable.com/update/prefix-analytics) committed to open data and listener privacy.

+# TL;DR
 Podcasters or podcast hosting companies can prepend

 `https://op3.dev/e/`

 to podcast episode urls in their feed to participate and start sending data.

+Anyone can verify the data using the [OP3 API](https://op3.dev/api/docs).
+Only a safe set of request attributes are currently stored and returned by this API.

+The service is still in early development, but any and all data is appreciated and will help improve the system.

 # The Vision
 A free service for podcasters and podcast hosts to compute standard episode/show-level analytics and make them available to everyone